 Why Choose Sylvester Comprehensive Cancer Center?

-One of only a few sites in the U.S. to offer a landmark precision medicine clinical trial.
+Treatment targeted specifically to your cancer.
+We are one of only a few sites in the U.S. to offer a landmark precision medicine clinical trial.
 Precision medicine defines your cancer by the genes driving it, rather than solely its location and stage.
 That means your cancer will get a specific therapy based on its gene characteristics.